SpeedyNurBesser/projects/_posts/2024-07-31-mcsettings.md

   </a>
 </div>

-[^1]: Note, that there's a clear seperation between Minecraft Datapacks and Minecraft Mods.
-One has also differantiate Minecraft Plugins which act on a server-side.
+[^1]: Note, that there's a clear distinction between Minecraft Datapacks and Minecraft Mods, not to forget Plugins which act server-side.